Age of the Earth

 4. The radioactive decay rate of unstable isotopes has remained unchanged over billions of years.

 Fundamentalists ignore the rational basis of Christianity or “logos” from John’s testament.
 They ignore St. Augustine’s admonition that there is only one truth and that one’s interpretation of sacred scripture can never be in conflict with reason or physical observation.
-They reject the conventional Christian concept of “secondary causation” which was a necessary precursor to science.
+They reject the conventional Christian concept of “secondary causation” as maintained by the Catholic Church which was a necessary precursor to science.
 Most importantly, fundamentalists demand the Bible be taken on strictly literal grounds as a practical treatise on the shipbuilding of arks and the biology of whales and the formation of the universe and the solar system, hopelessly diluting the moral message.

 On the other hand, the so-called scientific atheists continue to deny the tenants of modern science.
 Some of these rejected principles include Gödel’s theorems as a consequence of the axiomatic foundation of mathematics, the limits of logic from Bertrand Russell and others, entropy, chaos theory, quantum mechanics, evidence for the Big Bang, the logical impossibility of absolute knowledge or a “Theory of Everything”, the very nature of the scientific method, and so forth.

 Amplifying this silliness but in a funny convergence, fundamentalists and atheists both believe a definitive test of the Christian message is whether or not the world is 6000 years old.
 Considering this ignorance of mainstream religion and science by both groups on both subjects, it is hard to take either seriously.